mad-scientists-go/shopping-go/README.md

 3. take 3 pictures and send it to kairos for user recoginition
 4. post request to lineItem with userId and productId and updated quantity
 5. put the object to orders api. // make note .. dont delete

+put in logic for deleting product if qty = 0